Provider Requirements and Service Limitations

 videos for personal use; shopping for groceries; or going to an animal shelter to learn

-of the services described on the recipient’s support plan and current approved
+services described on the recipient’s support plan and current approved cost plan.
+A

-The unit value is 15 minutes.
-Companion services are used to provide a
+value is 15 minutes.
+Companion services are used to provide a meaningful day activity

 the rate ratio.

-receive this service in the provider’s home.
-This service cannot be provided
+this service in the provider’s home.
+This service cannot be provided concurrently (at the

-concurrently (at the same time) with adult day training, personal care assistance,
+same time) with adult day training, personal care assistance, in-home support services

-in-home support services (quarter hour), supported employment and residential
+(quarter hour), supported employment and residential habilitation services.

 1. *Copy of claim(s) submitted for payment;